 This approach naturally creates a balanced mix of great leaders.
 Volvo is focused on educating and raising awareness of diversity and inclusion within their business.
 Some examples of the great work they have done, with regards to working towards our shared goal of having at least 30% of women in leadership positions by 2030, include; unconscious bias training, mental health awareness programmes and employee mentoring.
 Volvo has also recently launched a new approach to flexible working to enable people to achieve their desired work life balance.
 These initiatives have become part of Volvo’s everyday approach to work.

 In addition to becoming a Patron of the Club, Kristian on behalf of Volvo Car UK is the sponsor of the Club’s 2020 Inspiring Automotive Women Day.
-IAW Day consists of a large anchor event which will be held at the Volvo Training and Development Centre in July and in addition, a further 30 outreach activities will be taking place at schools across the country.
+IAW Day will this year consist of a virtual event hosted by Volvo, along with a series of live digital conversations between volunteers and girls in schools across the country, with the aim of inspiring female pupils to consider careers in the automotive industry.

 Supporting outreach activities like the Club’s Inspiring Automotive Women Day is something Kristian is committed to.
 Working in one of the most challenging industries today, the next few years will see significant changes in product evolution and also customer behaviour.
 Kristian comments: “In such a fast paced environment, it is critical for us to have a wide knowledge base across different industries, as well as creating an organisation that mirrors the diversity and equality of wider society.
 Volvo’s involvement with the Automotive 30% Club and sponsorship of the Inspiring Automotive Women Day for 2020 is critical to these aims.”